CaptainCrowbar/prion-lib/rs-core/mp-integer.md

 An arbitrary precision unsigned integer (natural number).
 Most of its methods are conventional arithmetic operations with their natural behaviour.

-The constructor from a string accepts base 0, 2, 10, or 16; it will throw `std::invalid_argument` if the base is not one of these.
+The constructor from a string accepts base of 0 or 2-36; it will throw `std::invalid_argument` if the base is not one of these.
 Base 0 will check for a `"0b"` or `"0x"` prefix, assuming decimal otherwise.
-Apostrophe delimiters are allowed.
+Input is case insensitive; apostrophe delimiters are allowed.

 The explicit cast template returns the value converted to `T`, if possible.
 `T` must be a primitive integer or floating point arithmetic type.
 Results are